hearts/welcome/README.md

 ### Contributor Onboarding

-* When you sign up, an onboarding issue is created for you here.
+* Once project onboarding is complete, an onboarding issue is created for contributors here.
-* You will receive a private GitHub repository where Hearts will notify you of new reactions to your contributions.
-* Follow the steps in your onboarding issue to complete the process.
+* This issue invites contributors to sign-up for Hearts.
+* Contributors who sign up will receive notifications about ❤️ reactions on their contributions to participating projects.
+* The issue also serves as a communication channel between contributors and the Hearts team.

 ## Get Started